-This Order expands visitation at the listed Residential Facilities, accomplishing the purpose of strengthening our community social distancing response, protecting medical resources and healthcare providers, and supporting the well-being of residents by allowing for in-person visits when they can be done safely.
-The Order gives such facilities flexibility to allow three new kinds of visitation: outdoor visits (where resident and visitor are outside), vehicle-based visits (where the visitors remain in a vehicle), and facility window visits (where the resident remains in the building behind a window or door with a window).
-This Order lists many requirements for allowing such visits, including mandatory screening of visitors on the day of the visit, mandatory physical distancing, wearing a face covering as required by Health Officer Order No. C19-12c, a prohibition on direct exchange of gifts or other items between the resident and visitors, a requirement that visits be scheduled in advance, restrictions on the length of visits and how many visitors are allowed, and other protections.
-Residential Facilities are given leeway to determine how to safely offer such visits and what kinds of visits they wish to offer, although they must contact the Community Care Licensing Division of the California Department of Social Services ("CCL") if they are unable to allow for some version of this expanded visitation.
+This Order expands visitation at the listed Residential Facilities, accomplishing the purpose of strengthening our community social distancing response, protecting medical resources and healthcare providers, and supporting the well-being of residents by allowing for indoor, in-person visits when they can be done safely.
+The Order gives such facilities flexibility to allow three new kindsindoor visits, but continues to strongly encourage other types of visitation:, including outdoor visits (where resident and visitor are outside), vehicle-based visits (where the visitors remain in a vehicle), and facility window visits (where the resident remains in the building behind a window or door with a window).
+This Order lists many requirements for allowing such visits This Order requires Residential Facilities to comply with California Department of Social Services ("CDSS") Provider Information Notices ("PINs") and other regulatory guidance regarding visitation, including but not limited to PIN 20-38-ASC and other guidance that is amended or revised in the future, as well as other protections listed in this Order and other orders of the Health Officer, including mandatory screening of visitors on the day of the visit, mandatory physical distancing, wearing a face covering as required by Health Officer Order No. C19-12c, a prohibition on direct exchange of gifts or other items between the resident and visitors, a requirement that visits be scheduled in advance, restrictions on the length of visits and how many visitors are allowed,C19-12d (or future updates to that order), and other protections.
+Residential Facilities are given leeway to determine how to safely offer such visits and what kinds of visits they wish to offer, although they must contact the CDSS/Community Care Licensing Division of the California Department of Social Services ("CCL") if they are unable to allow for some version of this expanded visitation.

 This Order also makes other changes, cleaning up the prior requirements, adding a checklist of key visitation requirements, and requiring Residential Facilities to notify residents and authorized decision makers of these changes.
-This Order goes into effect at 9 a.m. on Saturday, September 5, 2020, revises and replaces the prior version (Order No. C19-09) as of that time and date, and will remain in effect until extended, rescinded, superseded, or amended in writing by the Health Officer.
+This Order goes into effect at 9 a.m. on Saturday, September 5, 2020becomes effective immediately upon issuance, revises and replaces the prior version (Order No. C19-09b) as of that time and date, and will remain in effect until extended, rescinded, superseded, or amended in writing by the Health Officer.
+Indoor visitation and other kinds of visitation not previously allowed under Order No. C19-09b are allowed once a Residential Facility complies with this Order's requirements that it implement practices consistent with PIN 20-38-ASC and other CDSS visitation guidance.